datakurre/plone-operaton-playground/README.md

 Once you have entered the shell with either `make start shell` or separately `make start` and `make shell`, you should be able to try out the following example:

-1. Create directory for your bot
+1. Create directory for your BPMN orchestrated task

    ```console
    $ mkdir hello-world